JaneliaSciComp/hortacloud-website/content/docs/user_manual/_index.md

 linkTitle: "User manual"
 weight: 5
 description: >
-    How to use the HortaCloud application
+    How to use the Horta application
 ---

-The sections below describe HortaCloud's basic and advanced features.
+The sections below describe Horta's basic and advanced features.
 Generally the sections listed below should be read in the order listed.

 ### Note on Horta versions
 The Horta application exists in two versions that come from a common code base.
 The _cloud_ version (HortaCloud) that is available here is a reduced version of the _desktop_ version ([Janelia Workstation](https://github.com/JaneliaSciComp/workstation)).
 In fact, we'll often use the word "workstation" to refer to the Horta application in either form.